wengjiyao/Dog-Poop-Tracker/README.md

 [![License](https://img.shields.io/badge/license-Apache_2.0-blue.svg)](LICENSE)

-A small system (Python-based) to monitor your dog in a backyard via a camera feed.
+A Python application that monitors your dog in the backyard using a camera feed, detecting and tracking when your dog poops.
 It automatically detects:
 1. Whether there is a dog in the frame (using YOLOv8).
 2. Whether the dog is pooping (using a MobileNetV2 classifier).